 - Sponsored posts

-Affiliate marketing is great because it applies to almost every blogging niche, and many companies have a program you can sign up for.
+Affiliate marketing is essentially a method of earning commission from companies for referring customers to them.
+It applies to almost every blogging niche, and many companies have a program you can sign up for.

 Within 2 days of finishing the course and implementing some of the top strategies she suggests in her course, I’d made my first AND second affiliate sales – no joke.
 Michelle’s course showed me what I was doing right, but more importantly, it highlighted areas I had completely neglected to address on my blog.
 Michelle shows you how to seamlessly include affiliate links without ruining the integrity of your voice as a blogger, and that’s absolutely key.

-Other Blogging Resources:
+Quick-fire top Blogging Resources:

 Hosting on Bluehost